cmartinezone/BitLockerUtility/README.md

 # BitLockerUtility 3.0
- Managing BitLocker From Windows PE (WinPE Enviroment).
+ Managing BitLocker From Windows PE (WinPE Environment).
  ![""](Screenshots/001.PNG)

-BitLockerUtility has been developed using PowerShell to manipulating BitLocker in a fashion manner from from WinPE Enviroment.
+BitLockerUtility has been developed using PowerShell to manipulating BitLocker in a fashion manner from from WinPE Environment.

  * YouTube Video: https://www.youtube.com/watch?v=JgMLRPxh-MI&t=3s